 Across Thailand, people face environmental challenges linked to industrial pollution.
 In many cases, emissions exceed international standards and cause serious health damage.
-According to environmentalists, the communities that are affected have already expressed interest in organizing their own activities, but often face financial obstacles.
+According to environmentalists, the communities that are affected have already expressed interest in organizing their own activities, but they often face financial obstacles.

-“At present, local communities are victims of industrial promotion policies, especially with the growth of uncontrolled harmful facilities.
+“At present, local communities are victims of industrial promotion policies especially with the growth of uncontrolled harmful facilities.
 Meanwhile, the environmental and health governance measures have been substantially diminished by the revision and deregulation of the environmental laws that are issued.
 Local community-based organizations improve the living conditions of residents in these areas.
 The small grants supported by international organizations, such as the EU, enable communities to increase their monitoring capacity and, most importantly, build bargaining power.
 With this strength, they can take matters into their own hands, changing the lives of our people," stated Akarapon Teebthaisong of EARTH.

 Beat air pollution

 Thailand suffers from environmental contamination from toxic chemicals.
 These contaminated areas are mainly around large industrial complexes located near the city of Bangkok.
 In February 2019, the Thai capital was placed seventh on the list of polluted cities in the world, according to the Air Quality Index.
 While the Northern Thai city of Chiang Mai ranked in fifth place.

 The theme of this year's United Nations World Environment Day, marked worldwide annually on June 5th, is the issue of air pollution.
 Its aim is #BeatAirPollution and to “call to combat this global crisis.
 Chosen by this year's host, China, this year's topic invites us all to consider how we can change our everyday lives to reduce the amount of air pollution we produce, and thwart its contribution to global warming and its effects on our own health," the UN website states.